- Team Registration and Eligibility⚓︎

 - Offensive team names, tags, or avatars are not allowed in RGL.

-- Team names, tags, or avatars referencing an established company or brand that operates in the TF2 scene that is used without the explicit approval of the brand are not permitted.
+- Team names, tags, or avatars referencing an established company or brand that is used without the explicit approval of the brand are not permitted.

-- Team names, tags, or avatars cannot reference gambling sites or other sites promoting content not suitable to minors.
+- Team names, tags, or avatars cannot reference gambling sites or other sites promoting content not suitable for minors.

 RGL reserves the right to reject any inappropriate team name, tag, or avatar.
 If admins deem your team name, tag, or avatar to not be up to RGL's standards, we will ask you to change it.
 If you are unable to come up with a reasonable one after multiple attempts, the admins will select one for you.
 Penalties may be administered on a case-by-case basis depending on the severity of the situation.

 Teams are also required to have discernible names during matches but are not required to use their official RGL aliases.
 Matches may be paused, and players will be forced to correct indiscernible names (e.g. everyone using the same emoji as name, Player1-Player9, etc.).

 The RGL site supports historical teams and the creation of teams from past rosters.

 When creating a team you can choose from any past team that you were a leader on.
 This will be displayed on the team page where it will show past seasons.

 - Once a team is connected to other teams, the name/tag is locked.

 - The auto-joining of players during team creation is only allowed for teams in the same league from the last six months.

 - Team connections should be with teams of the same name.
 Variations of a team name may be changed to a single team name in order to be linked.

 Please create a support ticket in the RGL Discord if you have questions about linking your teams.